-- Training is the foundation of good Safeguarding practice, and this slide shows solid training compliance, except for Level 4 training which is facilitated by GCC.
-The lower than desired compliance figure is as a result of the limited training places available.
-It equates to 8 colleagues who are overdue for their training and they have been made aware of the next available courses in March. - Clinical staff working with children need to attend this supervision 4x per year.
-5 x sessions are delivered per week.
-Sessions are generally full, with a maximum of 8 participants per session.
-Feedback is sought and captured following every session via a Snap Survey - feedback helps to shape future sessions. - Compliance for Children's Safeguarding supervision remains low compared to the target compliance of 90%.
-At least part of the issue is how the training system records compliance, for instance if a colleague attends supervision more than once per quarter, only one supervision is recognised by the system.
-There is no identified solution to this currently and it is not possible to accurately identify exactly how this impacts the compliance figure.
-However in the coming months we shall be redesigning Children's Safeguarding supervision which we anticipate will positively affect compliance by targeting colleagues more appropriately. - Different Adult Safeguarding supervision models have, over the years, been offered with little success so the barrier to engagement appears to be the fact that supervision is not mandatory within Adult Safeguarding.
-Feedback indicates that some colleagues are happy to use the advice line in place of formal supervision, although colleagues who contact the advice line with an Adult Safeguarding query are routinely offered supervision.
+Training is the foundation of good Safeguarding practice, and this slide shows solid training compliance across all training.

+- The exception is Level 4 training.
+This is facilitated by GCC for there are more limited training places available.
+It equates to 8 colleagues who are overdue and all have been made aware of the next available courses in March. - Clinical staff working with children need to attend children's safeguarding supervision 4x per year.
+For Adults attendance at safeguarding supervision is good practice but not a requirement. - Compliance for Children's Safeguarding supervision remains low compared to the target compliance of 90%.
+5 x sessions are delivered per week, are generally full with a max 8 participants.
+A recording issue in the training system has been identified for which there is currently no solution identified.
+There is planned work to review Children's Safeguarding supervision arrangements which is intended to target eligible colleagues better and improve compliance. - For Adult Safeguarding supervision different models have been offered over the years with limited impact so part of the barrier is deemed to be that supervision is not mandatory within Adult Safeguarding.
+Feedback shows that some colleagues will use the advice line in place of formal supervision, although colleagues who contact the advice line with an Adult Safeguarding query are routinely offered supervision.